-During large events, a wide weir has been proposed to allow large flows to enter the basin without causing scour to the basin embankments.
-A stabilised weir is proposed with a deepwater zone downstream to minimise potential damage to the wetlands.
+During large events, a wide weir has been proposed to allow large flows to enter the basin so they can be attenuated.
+A stabilised weir is proposed with a deep-water zone downstream to minimise potential damage to the wetlands.
 This is shown on the concept plans included at Appendix D.